OpenInternet/saferjourno/content/chapters/chapter-7.en.md

 The following can be helpful to keep in mind:

 - Journalists need to have an online presence in order to do their job.
-Help them understand what data is fine to share and what data is best kept private.
-This includes data that can be used to locate them, contact them via a means they do not want, and data that can be used to verify their identity, such as their identity document.
+This involves negotiating and differentiating between the data about them that they are willing to share with the world, and data that they would rather keep private.
+Family and relationship details, living locations, and health data might all fall into the latter category.
 - Since the growth of social media, journalists have been encouraged to share a great deal of personal data online as a way to connect with their audience.
-This data is now being used to harass and intimidate them.
+Some of this data is now being used to harass and intimidate them.
 - Journalists often have very little separation online between their work and their personal life.
 This makes them more vulnerable to harassment and abuse because people are able to harass them using a range of online platforms as well as via phone and email.
 - Online abuse can also include a range of other digital threats, including account hacking, spear phishing, impersonation, and doxxing amongst others.
+Many of those threats do not need to be successful in order to have a chilling or deterring effect.
-- Women journalists and diverse journalists, for example journalists who are part of the LGBTQI+ community, are disproportionately targeted by online harassment.
+- Women journalists and journalists from marginalized communities, for example LGBTQIA+ journalists, are disproportionately targeted by online harassment.
 This abuse will include misogynistic, racist and homophobic messages which often contain threats of physical violence against the journalist and his or her family.
-- Newsrooms are unlikely to have measures in place to protect journalists from online harassment.
+- Newsrooms often lack sufficient measures protect journalists from online harassment.
 This includes a lack of IT support for social media accounts as these do not fall under the remit of a work account even though they are being used for work purposes.
-- Online abuse is being weaponized by a range of online actors, including governments, as a way to limit freedom of expression.
+- Online abuse is being weaponized by a range of online actors, including governments, as a way of limiting freedom of expression by discouraging journalists from pursing their reporting and trying to force them into quitting public life altogether.
 - The more journalists can do to protect their data in advance of an attack, the safer they will be.

 ## Training digital security for the first time?